Northern Line (Sydney)

+The Northern Line (numbered T9, coloured red) is a commuter rail service operated by Sydney Trains, serving the Northern and parts of the Inner West suburbs of Sydney.

 History

 Original incarnation (until 2013)

 The traditional Northern Line was the suburban portion of the Main North railway line (Strathfield - Hornsby) which opened in 1886 and was electrified in 1926.
 When the Sydney Harbour Bridge was opened, it connected railway services from the Main North line and the City underground onto the North Shore line.

 Passenger services used to operate as the Main North Line (same name as the physical railway line) and was colour coded red on railway maps.
 It operated all the way to Cowan, until the service was truncated to Berowra in January 1992.
 The service, along with the North Shore Line service (yellow), later also ran along the North Shore railway line towards the City via the Harbour Bridge, forming a continuous loop via Strathfield, Epping and back to Hornsby.

 In later years, the line operated as the Northern Line and ran from Hornsby to North Sydney via Strathfield and the City, with the North Shore line replacing services between Hornsby and Berowra.
 In February 2009, the Epping to Chatswood rail link was opened.
 In October 2009, the Northern Line service was integrated with the shuttle service between Epping and Chatswood.
 As a result, the traditional Northern Line was split in two, with trains from north of Epping operating via the new link, approaching the city via the North Shore Line and rejoining the traditional route before terminating at Epping.